 Many databases have a standardised system of subject headings.
 Each paper that is about a particular concept will be tagged with the same subject heading, regardless of the terminology the author has used.
 Examples of databases which have a thesaurus feature are EBSCO Business Source Complete and Proquest.
 Searching the Business Source Complete thesaurus for 'value based marketing' reveals that the closest subject heading is 'value-based management'.
 If the database you're searching has a thesaurus, search it to find which of your search terms has a standardised subject heading, and incorporate these in your search.

-Bibliometrix package in R is an open-source tool for quantitative research in scientometrics and bibliometric method analysis.
-Bibliometrix package provides various routines for importing bibliographic data from SCOPUS, Clarivate Analytics' Web of Science, PubMed, Digital Science Dimensions and Cochrane databases, performing bibliometric analysis and building data matrices for co-citation, coupling, scientific collaboration analysis and co-word analysis.
-Developed by Massimo Aria and Corrado Cuccurullo.
+• Bibliometrix package in R is an open-source tool for quantitative research in scientometrics and bibliometric method analysis.
+Developed by Massimo Aria and Corrado Cuccurullo, it provides routines for:

 As stated in Gutiérrez-Nieto et al., 2022, bibliometric studies perform statistical analyses of scientific publications (Pritchard, 1969) to obtain objective, impartial information on a specific field of research (Zupic and Čater, 2015).
 Moral-Muñoz et al. (2020) analyze different software tools for conducting bibliometric analysis: Bibexcel, Biblioshiny, BiblioMaps, CiteSpace, CitNetExplorer, SciMAT, Sci2 Tool and VOSviewer.
 The choice of the VOSviewer software was motivated by the quality and the visualization of the final rendering and by the variety of the supported format for the input and the output of data.
 VOSviewer is a tool for creating maps based on bibliographic databases and for visualizing and exploring these maps.
 It has been developed in Java programming language.
 It can be freely downloaded from www.vosviewer.com (Van Eck and Waltman, 2010).

-Publish or Perish is a desktop application that analyzes academic citations using data from Google Scholar.
-It can also use a variety of data sources to obtain the raw citations, then analyzes these and presents a range of citation metrics, including the number of papers, total citations and the h-index.
-Developed by Anne-Wil Harzing.
+• Publish or Perish is a desktop application, developed by Anne-Wil Harzing, that analyses academic citations using data from Google Scholar.
+It can use a variety of data sources to obtain raw citations, then analyse them to present a range of citation metrics, including:

 The first example uses the databases Scopus, Business Source Complete, and Web of Science.